 Getting personal

-Sidonie explains that the use of Jobmail alerts, weekly roundup emails and daily recommendations in the SEEK app also shows that candidates don’t want to do the “heavy lifting” and just want to be presented with relevant ads quickly.
+Natoli explains that the use of Jobmail alerts, weekly roundup emails and daily recommendations in the SEEK app also shows that candidates don’t want to do the “heavy lifting” and just want to be presented with relevant ads quickly.
+“When we surface job opportunities to candidates, we are looking at the candidate’s data to make sure only the most relevant positions are being shown to them,” she says.

 Candidates now expect more personalised online experiences and job searching is no different.
-Sidonie believes the emergence of predictions based on behaviour and profiling in technology – for example recommendations with Netflix, Spotify and fashion brands – mean that we now know that candidates expect to be shown relevant ads.
+Natoli believes the emergence of predictions based on behaviour and profiling in technology – for example recommendations with Netflix and Spotify – mean that candidates now expect to be shown relevant ads.

 Put yourselves in their shoes

-In her experience, Sidonie says hirers sometimes have a “tricky time” putting themselves in the candidates’ shoes when it comes to job searching.
+In her experience, Natoli says hirers sometimes have trouble putting themselves in the candidates’ shoes when it comes to job searching.
 Her advice is to implement actionable ways to see things from their perspective.
 This includes:

-- Think mobile first: “A simple way is to look at job ads on a mobile given this drives 71% of SEEKs traffic.
+• Think mobile first: “A simple way is to look at job ads on a mobile given this drives 78% of SEEKs traffic.”